The shortest pencil is longer than the longest memory. This is how note-taking works.

 Take notes before the meeting

-Effective meeting notes often begin before the meeting commences.
+Effective meeting notes often begin before the meeting starts.
 Read the meeting agenda, if available, as your starting point.
 Get into the topic and write down questions, if there are any,

 Stick to a template